Frequently asked questions

 Many clients experience significant improvement after ten to twelve sessions, but everyone is unique.
 Three to seven months of therapy is common, with a good number of outliers in either direction.

 It can be helpful to remember that you are in control of the length of your therapy, in the sense that you can choose to end at any time.
 You can choose to decide up front "I am going to commit to six/eight/twelve sessions" and stick to it.
 There can be value in having time-limited therapy, and this works well particularly for people who are already functioning well and are looking for a boost or help moving through an aspect of life where they feel stuck.
+I also offer "three month intensives" for people who are looking for a lot of support for a short period of time with specific goals to work on in that intensive.
+See my "upcoming" page to learn more about this option.

 What is your fee?

-What does "pre-licensed" and pre-LPC mean?
+What do pre-licensed and pre-LPC mean?

 These both mean the same thing.
 Being pre-licensed as a counselor means that I've completed my Master's degree in counseling and am currently working towards my LPC license.
 During this phase, I meet with a supervisor regularly to continue building my skills as a counselor.
 I work as part of Eclipse Therapy Group, a practice that specializes in Acceptance and Commitment Therapy (ACT) and am supervised by the founder/director there, John Armando.

 I am a mother and work as a therapist part-time; because of this, my journey towards licensure will be a slower one than many of my peers.
-While on this journey, I am fortunate to benefit from frequent supervision (more than required) and the opportunity to work with an expert in the type of therapy I practice.
+While on this journey, I am fortunate to benefit from frequent supervision and the opportunity to work with an expert in the type of therapy I practice.

 I'm interested in therapy.
 What are my next steps?